Portfolio

 In addition to a full scope of design and planning services, Integration Design Group worked very closely with the General Contractor to develop a strategy for logistics and sequencing—enabling the parish ministries to continue in place during construction.
 The result is a well-integrated campus of buildings.
 The church has most prominence, and the offices, chapel, classrooms, and fellowship hall connect to it with a consistent aesthetic appearance.

-Master Plan and New Church
+Master Plan & New Church

 Eudora, Kansas